rhasanbd/Machine-Learning-Models-Motivation-for-Scientific-Understanding/README.md

-# Machine Learning Classifier Models: Justification for Scientif Understanding
+# Machine Learning Classifier Models: Justification for a Scientific Understanding

 In this repository we address the following question: